learn-co-curriculum/jsdom-mod-intro-to-the-dom-readme/README.md

 ![html-source](https://s3.amazonaws.com/learn-verified/html-javascript-
 ![lesson.png)

-The browser interprets this HTML, along with CSS and JavaScript, to present the source code the way it appears in the browser.
+The browser reads this HTML, along with CSS and JavaScript, to create the DOM.

 Notice that what we see in our the `view-source` tab looks very similar to HTML you may have seen previously.